-The idea of using vehicles for data collection has been around since the end of the last century.
 As reported in the year 2000, a project called 'Roads towards the Future' was conducted by the Dutch ministry of transport and waterworks.
 The project introduced a field-trial of communication between vehicles and the infrastructure to exchange what they called the Floating Car Data (FCD) \cite{turksma_various_2000}.
-The data consist of the GPS-position of a sufficient number of cars periodically communicated to the central site via GSM links.
-The observer can then measures the vehicles' travel times accurately.
+The data consist of the GPS-position of a sufficient number of vehicles frequently communicated to the central site via GSM links.
+The travel times of vehicles can then be measured accurately.
 The system's applications range from real-time data collection for traffic management to the compilation of very accurate Origin-Destination matrices complete with travel times.
 Currently, research towards various utilization of FCD are still continuing, as reported in \cite{astarita_floating_2020} and \cite{colombaroni_analysis_2020}, among others.

 Another generic in-vehicle data collection is the Probe Data.
 In \cite{uno_using_2009}, "Probe" is defined as a vehicle or person equipped with a GPS receiver.
 They propose an approach for evaluating the road network from travel time stability and reliability using probe data from a bus.
 More recent work in \cite{sekula_estimating_2018} combines vehicle probe data with machine learning techniques to estimate historical hourly traffic volumes.
 Meanwhile, another study in \cite{villiers_evaluation_2019} utilizes probe data for traffic management strategies for special events.